Yayaka/Yayaka/specification/actions.md

 An action to broadcast an event.

-- Sender MUST be an authorized repository service.
+- Sender MUST be an authorized repository service or social graph service.
 - Destination MUST be a social graph service.
 - Payload has following properties.
+  - **repository-host** host
+    If the sender is a repository service, this must be the same as the sender host.
   - **event-id** string
   - **identity-host** string
   - **user-id** string